amellalalex/CubeSat-Communication-Protocol/Linux Serial Ports/1. Master-send slave-receive/README.md

 # Example 1: Master-send, slave-receive
 In this primitive example, a master pseudo-terminal device is created and sends a single message to its respective slave device.
+The slave then answers to the master with another message.

+## LibSerial library
+This example was made thanks to the LibSerial C++ library which can be found here: https://github.com/crayzeewulf/libserial .

+Since LibSerial lacks any pseudo-terminal capabilities (specifically, the creation of a master pseudo-terminal device), I extended the LibSerial namespace to include a MasterPort class, which contains and operates very similarly to the SerialPort class provided by LibSerial.

 ## Objective
 The objective of this example is to demonstrate: